Betaine HCl / Pepsin

 2/5 Evidence Score

 Betaine HCl (betaine hydrochloride) and pepsin are commonly combined as a 'stomach acid support' supplement for individuals with hypochlorhydria (low stomach acid).
 Betaine HCl temporarily lowers stomach pH to support protein digestion and enzyme activation; pepsin is the primary stomach protease that initiates protein breakdown.
 Together they replicate normal stomach acidity for individuals with reduced HCl production — common in older adults, long-term PPI users, those with autoimmune gastritis, or H. pylori-related atrophic gastritis.
-Important: this is a complex intervention with risks and benefits, and should be approached carefully — this is NOT recommended for individuals with active or history of peptic ulcer disease or GERD.
+Important: this is a complex intervention with risks and benefits, and should be approached carefully — this is not recommended for individuals with active or history of peptic ulcer disease or GERD.

 Studied Dose Highly variable, typically 1–3 capsules with high-protein meals; clinical 'titration' approach often used in functional medicine practice